Devby/echo-sonos-apple-music/README.md

 8. The default handler is fine.
 Create a new role of type Basic Execution Role.
 Pick smallest possible memory and so on.
 9. Click Next to proceed.
 Once created, click "Event Sources".
 10. Add a source.
 Choose "Alexa Skills Kit".
 11. Test it out.
 I included a test blueprint in this repo.
-Click "Test" and copy/paste this repo's [lambda/play_intent_testreq.json](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/lambda/play_intent_testreq.json) to test.
-It will trigger the "test" preset in your presets.json file on your Sonos server.
-Don't forget to replace the Alexa App Id again.
+Click "Test" and choose an Alexa Services test.
+You should see some JSON in the console containing "What should I tell sonos to do?"

 # Connect Alexa Skill to AWS Lambda
 1. In the Lambda console, copy the long "ARN" string in the upper right.